-Life can’t get any better, pimping myself out for a $1.25 hotdog.
+Life cannot get any better, pimping myself out for a $1.25 hotdog.
 Oki Yoki is right.
 Although my post-coital vibration has stopped, I must be putting out a strong sexual vibe.
 I soon have prospective clients cruising by, slowing down, and motioning for me to come over to their cars in the bus loading zone.
 I have several second-stringers to pinch-hit for me.
 Everyone is satisfied.
 The few exceptions that insist they want only me get me singing like Mick, ‘You Can’t Always Get What You Want.’

 Saturday night of a long holiday weekend is slow with everyone out-of-town.
 A little entertainment helps drum up business.
 I draw in the street walkers from up and down Santa Monica.
-The johns after having their every need satisfied bring their tricks back and buy Oki Dogs.
+The johns, after having their every need satisfied, bring their tricks back and buy Oki Dogs.
 If they persist in pestering me, I hand out Jimmy’s phone number.
 As it gets late and traffic slows down, I take my SG and practice amp from the Wreck’s trunk and have five or six underemployed tricks backing me up as we sing Mott the Hoople’s ‘All the Young Dudes’

 ‘All the young dudes

 Carry the news

 Now Jimmy looking sweet though he dresses like a queen

 He can kick like a mule It’s a real mean team

 Songwriters: DAVID BOWIE